syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 ---
 title: Working with Text
-description: This section explains how to add text to the PDF document using different type of fonts, Truetype fonts and standard fonts
+description: This section explains how to add text to the PDF document using different type of fonts, TrueType fonts and standard fonts
 platform: file-formats
 control: PDF
 documentation: UG